 This paper extends at least three distinct literatures.
-First, various authors have shown that the labour market outcomes of women is affected by the structure of available occupations in the economy.
-Our results extend this work by pointing out how the acceleration of job polarization in Europe during the last recession disproportionately favoured women relative to men because of higher levels of occupational segregation.
-A second literature our work extends is the literature that tries to account for the decline in participation over the last two decades in the US.
-Our results are to some extent consistent with the earlier literature such as Juhn (1992) that identified the role of diminishing opportunities of male in the labour market to explain the decrease in their participation rates.
-Ours is the first paper to show that the recent evolution of the participation rates in Europe is also related with a decline in labour
+First, various authors have shown that labour market opportunities for women depend on the structure of available occupations in the economy.3 Our results extend this work by pointing out how the acceleration of job polarization in Europe during the last recession disproportionately benefited women relative to men.
+The second literature our work extends is that documenting the decline in participation over the last two decades in the US.
+Our results expand the earlier literature, such as Juhn (1992), that identified the role of diminishing opportunities for males in the labour market to explain the decrease in their participation rates.
+Ours is the first paper to investigate whether the recent evolution of participation rates in Europe is also related to a decline in labour demand in middle-skill occupations.4 The third body of work to which our paper contributes is on whether structural or cyclical factors are driving recent labour market changes.
+Our paper is the first to examine these questions across European countries and to highlight and explain the strikingly divergent consequences of the Great recession on the participation of men and women in Europe.